 Obesity, OCD and Hoarding are all linked to a gene variation in the brain

-If your To-Do list is longer than you'd like it to be or if your In-Box is overflowing, you have too much stuff in your house that you never use and you border on OCD (Obsessive Compulsive Disorder) it may not be your lack of will power that is to blame, but the actual genetic make up of your brain!
+If your to-do list is longer than you'd like it to be, your in-box is overflowing, you have too much stuff in your house that you never use, and you border on OCD (obsessive compulsive disorder), it may not be your lack of will power that is to blame—but the actual genetic makeup of your brain.

-If you find yourself avoiding things like cleaning, organizing, getting out and doing new things or find yourself stocking up on food and toiletry items as if the apocalypse is imminent then you may well have this genetic disorder that predisposes you to obesity and hoarding or at the very least, being overweight with a lot of clutter and collections.
+If you find yourself avoiding things like cleaning, organizing, getting out and doing new things, or stocking up on food and toiletry items as if the apocalypse is imminent, then you may well have this genetic disorder that predisposes you to obesity and hoarding—or at the very least, being overweight with a lot of clutter and collections.

-While saying that you have a brain disorder doesn't sound much better than saying you have no will power or are fat and lazy, there is some evidence that this gene variant is actually a survival mechanism that allows you to hold on to precious resources in times of scarcity, but in times of plenty, may be your undoing.
+While saying that you have a brain disorder doesn't sound much better than saying you have no will power or are fat and lazy, there is some evidence that this gene variant is actually a survival mechanism that allows you to hold on to precious resources in times of scarcity.
+However, in times of plenty, it may be your undoing.